Is 6% Real Estate Commission Still a Thing?

 • May provide more extensive services, like home staging or 3D photography, as part of the service instead of something you have to add on

 But while 6% has been the industry standard, many sellers now pay less.
-The average commissions have recently hovered around 5.5%.
 Because the NAR settlement has encouraged more competition, experts say the average commission rate may drop further.

 The listing agent earns their share of the commission by assisting the seller with: